ViennaTools/ViennaPS/README.md

 pip install .
 ```

-> Some functionalities of the ViennaPS Python module only work in combination with the ViennaLS Python module.
+> Some features of the ViennaPS Python module require the ViennaLS Python module.
 It is therefore recommended to additionally install the ViennaLS Python module on your system.
 Instructions to do so can be found in the [ViennaLS Git Repository](https://github.com/ViennaTools/viennals).

 ## Using the Python package